orange-buffalo/simple-accounting/docs/Development.md

 ### Regular Spring Boot with Vite dev server

-You can start Vite dev server by running `yarn dev` in `frontend` module.
+You can start Vite dev server by running `bun dev` in `frontend` module.
 It will proxy all API requests to the Spring Boot application running on `9393` port (unless test configs states the different, more on that below).

 With Vite dev server, your frontend code will hot-reload on changes.